Take Your Ceiling to New Heights With Black Paint

 While a black ceiling can add sophistication and elegance to a room, it can also add a ton of fun to your child’s bedroom.
-If your child is obsessed with all-things-outer-space, think about how much they would enjoy falling asleep under a sky full of stars right in their bedroom.
-Have the professionals at CertaPro Painters® apply a coat of black paint to their ceiling and surprise them by adding glow-in-the-dark star decals.
+If your child is obsessed with all things outer space, think about how much they would enjoy falling asleep under a sky full of stars right in their bedroom.
+Have the professionals at CertaPro Painters® paint their ceiling black and surprise them by adding glow-in-the-dark star decals.
 Sherwin-Williams’ Tricorn Black (SW6258) would make a great choice to send your little one into space.
 It’s a themed room that can easily be transitioned into a more sophisticated space once they outgrow their childhood theme.

 We also love working black into a child or teen’s bedroom on the walls with Benjamin Moore’s chalkboard paint.